tinyhoot/Deathrun-Remade/README.md

   - Custom items are registered with Nautilus.
   - Persistent data which does not change depending on settings is registered with Nautilus, such as PDA encyclopedia entries.
   - Systems underlying the API are initialised.
+  - Harmony patches that are always necessary are applied.
 - Main Menu loads.
   - If this is not the first time loading the main menu, all existing changes are wiped.
-Harmony is unpatched, recipe changes are reversed, state is restored to vanilla as much as possible.
+Recipe changes are reversed, state is restored to vanilla as much as possible.
-  - Harmony patches that are always necessary are applied.
 - User presses Play and starts/loads a game.
+  - Event for clicking Play is invoked.
+    - All config-specific harmony patches are unpatched to get a clean slate for the setup in the next steps.
   - `SaveDataCache` loads.
     - The config locks in and can no longer be changed.
     - Config-specific harmony patches are applied.